mitchness/DoorDilemma/README.md

          Then we’re back to Slow-Mo from last week!

                 WOMAN
-         Well now I going to need physical therapy — thanks to your little algorithm.
+         Well now I'm going to need physical therapy...

+         Thanks to your little algorithm.

 ## SCENE 6 – INT.
 AGENT’S HOUSE – NIGHT